Identifying Retail Leasing Talent

 What does this mean?

-This is not the case however with respect to the repurposing of or development of retail assets, where it’s evident that a significant number of the retail leasing professionals currently employed by Owner/Developers do not have the behavioral foundation to “high perform” in these roles.
+This is not the case, however, with respect to the repurposing or development of retail assets, where it’s evident that a significant number of the retail leasing professionals currently employed by Owner/Developers do not have the behavioural foundation to “high perform” in these roles.

 Our leasing benchmark optimizes the prediction of performance

-Through our benchmark, companies are able to assess the success potential and manage the career trajectory of their rising management stars in a manner that meets the strategic needs of the firm’s growth.
-A statistical analysis suggests that a significant percentage of Managers, Retail Leasing do not possess the fundamental attributes to be successful in the role of VP Retail Leasing; nor are they likely to increase their score in regard to these specific attributes through employee development programs.
+Through our benchmark, companies can assess the potential for success and manage the career trajectories of their rising management stars in a manner that meets the strategic needs of the firm’s growth.
+A statistical analysis suggests that a significant percentage of Managers, Retail Leasing, do not possess the fundamental attributes to be successful in the role of VP Retail Leasing, nor are they likely to increase their scores in these specific attributes through employee development programs.

 We are confident that this Senior Manager Retail Leasing Predictive Profile can be successfully applied to predict who would be successful in this role.